gridclub/GRiD-Constitution/constitution.md

 Impeachment of a board member will require a unanimous vote by the other Executive Board Officers.
 Examples of reasons for impeachment: gross negligence of duties, misuse of
 GRiD funds.

-### Section C: Election

-Nominations shall be solicited for one week leading up to the last meeting of the spring semester.
-Nominations shall take place in the form of email to the board.
-Any member may nominate a member (including him/herself) for any board position.

-Elections shall be open to all members via on-line ballot and shall be open for one week following the final meeting of the spring semester by a majority of the vote cast for that office and special elections in the case of a graduating officer.

-In the case where no majority is achieved by any nominee, a runoff election between the top two vote receivers shall take place during the week following the regular election.
-If this results in a tie, the candidates may choose to share the position.

-### Section D: Term

-The officers shall serve for one year and their term of office shall begin at the commencement of the fall semester unless by special election.

-### Section E: Vacancy

-If a vacancy occurs in the office of Chairperson, the other Chairperson shall assume the office for the remainder of the term and vacancies in any other office shall be filled by a special election.

-### Section F: Special Elections

-In the case of a vacancy in the board, special elections will take place on a date agreed upon by a simple majority of remaining board members.
-Members shall be notified at least 2 weeks in advance of the nominations for the special election.
-Voting shall be open via on-line ballot for the week following the nomination period, with candidates assuming their board positions immediately upon election.

 ## ARTICLE IV:  DUTIES OF OFFICERS

 ### Section A: Co-Chairpersons